usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Tenable®, Inc. is the Cyber Exposure company.
 Organizations around the globe rely on Tenable to understand and reduce cyber risk.
 As the creator of Nessus®, Tenable extended its expertise in vulnerabilities to see and secure any digital asset on any computing platform.

+Note that after Tenable products were implemented at NCCoE, the name Tenable.ad was changed to Tenable Identity Exposure.

 Tenable.io
 ^^^^^^^^^^